jhlagado/firth/README.md

 So the compilation of FtoC works like this:

-1. the : word reads the name FtoC from the input
+1. the : word
+    - reads the name FtoC from the input and
-2. create a word header for FtoC and adds it to the dictionary
+    - create a word header for FtoC and adds it to the dictionary
-3. mark the word as hidden because it's still being compiled
+    - mark the word as hidden because it's still being compiled
-4. put Forth into compile mode
+    - put Forth into compile mode
-5. write a Z80 instruction to call the Forth interpreter
+2. write a Z80 instruction to call the Forth interpreter
-6. read the literal number 32 from the input
+3. read the literal number 32 from the input
-7. write a command to the body to push the number 32 onto the stack
+4. write a command to the body to push the number 32 onto the stack
-8. looks up `-` in the dictionary a gets the address of the subtract (MINUS) subroutine
+5. looks up `-` in the dictionary a gets the address of the subtract (MINUS) subroutine
-9. write a command to the body to call SUBTRACT
+6. write a command to the body to call SUBTRACT
-10. read the literal number 5 from the input
+7. read the literal number 5 from the input
-11. write a command to the body of the word to push the number 5 onto the stack to the word
+8. write a command to the body of the word to push the number 5 onto the stack to the word
-12. looks up `*` in the dictionary a gets the address of the multiply (STAR) subroutine
+9. looks up `*` in the dictionary a gets the address of the multiply (STAR) subroutine
-13. write a command to the body to call the STAR subroutine to the word
+10. write a command to the body to call the STAR subroutine to the word
-14. read the literal number 9 from the input
+11. read the literal number 9 from the input
-15. write a command to the body of the word to push the number 9 onto the stack to the word
+12. write a command to the body of the word to push the number 9 onto the stack to the word
-16. looks up `/` in the dictionary a gets the address of the divide (SLASH) subroutine
+13. looks up `/` in the dictionary a gets the address of the divide (SLASH) subroutine
-17. write a command to the body to call the SLASH subroutine to the word
+14. write a command to the body to call the SLASH subroutine to the word
+15. the ; word
+    - puts Forth back into interpret mode
-18. write a command to exit the Forth interpreter
+    - write a command to exit the Forth interpreter
-19. write a Z80 instruction to return from this subroutine
+    - write a Z80 instruction to return from this subroutine
-20. the ; word puts Forth back into interpret mode
-21. marks the word as not hidden
+    - mark the word as not hidden

 The structure of the completed word looks like this: